 When they were growing up, park culture was thriving.
 People would gather in the park every weekend to share music and socialize in the sun, getting people out of their houses and connecting with their neighbors.
 They felt that this communal ritual of their youth was lacking as they got older and they wanted to bring it back.
 People used to hear eclectic styles of music on the radio, but that eventually became homogenized as well, making the need to share more diverse music with the public even more essential.

 Soul Summit is a free event that takes place several times every summer on Sunday afternoons in Fort Green Park.
-They get the appropriate permits to host the event, but there are no barricades and no security, despite the fact that the event quickly grew into attracting 7 to 10,000 attendees.
+They receive the appropriate permits to host the event, but there are no barricades and no security, despite the fact that the event quickly grew into attracting 7 to 10,000 attendees.
 There is a strong culture of self regulation and communal accountability among the participants that negates the need for such regulation.
-Once three people called to complain about the noise, so they asked the attendees to call into the city to voice their support of the event.
-Hundreds of phone calls poured in over the next week, shutting down the phone line because so many calls came in.
-Free public events like this provide an important social good for communities – creating an inclusive social space for celebration, connection and expression.
-I would love to see this event inspire similar activations in other cities.
-Learn more about the development of this purposeful party in my interview with the founders of Soul Summit on March 7, 2018, located in the basement of Dekalb Market in Brooklyn.